asrob-uc3m/robotDevastation-developer-manual/en/camera-management/image-manager.md

 ## MockImageManager class
-`MockImageManager` is an implementation of the `mageManager` for unit testing purposes.
+`MockImageManager` is an implementation of the `ImageManager` for unit testing purposes.
 It allows to emulate receiving images from the remote robot, which can be loaded from the local hard drive.

 {% plantuml %}
 class MockImageManager {
-bool receiveImage(RdImage received_image)
+bool receiveImage(Image received_image)
 }

 interface ImageManager